akeneo/pim-api-docs/content/guides/translation-connection/step3-how-to-build-your-connector.md

   - Attribute label: `Translation locales`
   - Attribute group: `Translations`
   - Usable in grid: enabled
-* `Translation due date`: This attribute allows Julia to indicate to translators when she would like her products to be translated.
+* `Translation due date`: This attribute allows Julia to indicate when she would like her products to be translated.
 Set up this attribute as followed:
   - Attribute type: date
   - Attribute code: `translationDate`
   - Attribute label: `Translation due date`